 The Aluminum Association supports:

-- Increased research and development (R&D): Accelerate federal investments that advance research, development and deployment of new technologies to improve energy efficiency, including leveraging public-private partnerships.
+- Increased research and development (R&D): Accelerate federal investments that advance research, development, and deployment of new technologies to improve energy efficiency, and reducing waste, including leveraging public-private partnerships.

 - Modernized electric grid: Prioritize projects to modernize the electric grid, including distributed system technologies and hybrid microgrid systems.